cheesits456/Nautilus/README.md

 ## Installing

-To install this fork, do the following commands in your terminal (this will replace any already-installed version of Nautilus):
+To install this fork, first ensure you have `meson` and `ninja` installed (package names may be different depending on your distro), then do the following commands in your terminal (this will replace any already-installed version of Nautilus):

 1. `git clone https://github.com/cheesits456/Nautilus.git`
 2. `cd Nautilus`